 Working in Latin America since 2009, we established a regional office in Nicaragua in 2014 to lead our support to student and teacher teams in low-resource schools in Nicaragua, Honduras, Guatemala and Paraguay.

-Working closely with locally-rooted organisations and government education offices we engage low-resource schools in our School Enterprise Challenge Latin America programme and provide direct training and step by step support that is tailored to the local context, as well as social media networks to for teacher and student experience exchange.
+Working closely with local organisations and government education offices we engage low-resource schools in our School Enterprise Challenge Latin America programme and provide direct training and step by step support that is tailored to the local context, as well as social media networks to for teacher and student experience exchange.
 In 2017, we created over 7,000 student entrepreneurs and 545 student-led school businesses in these four countries.

-Endorsed by the Ministry of Education (MINED) and working in partnership with the American Chamber of Commerce (AMCHAM) Nicaragua and Fundacion Coen, we supported student and teachers in 80 schools to plan and/or run and develop a school business in 2017.
+Endorsed by the Ministry of Education (MINED) Sebaco and Carazo and working in partnership with the American Chamber of Commerce (AMCHAM) Nicaragua and Fundacion Coen, we supported student and teachers in 80 schools to plan and/or run and develop a school business in 2017.

 Juanita's path to employment